MythicOnion/OnionTalks/README.md

 5. Run the app: ```streamlit run OnionTalks.py```
 6. Have fun! ```python run good_times.p... wait no.```

+It is possible to create a local executable .exe-file to run the app on Windows using [pyinstaller](https://pyinstaller.org/en/stable/). run_OnionTalks.py is added as a setup for you to do so.
+It isn't easy and takes quite a bit of tinkering and trial-and-error, but I have succeeded at doing so at some point.
+It does so by making OnionTalks.py runnable directly from a ```python run```-command instead of having to use ```streamlit run```.

 ## Credits
 [Streamlit](https://streamlit.io/) is a great tool for assembling UI's quickly and easily in Python.
 It is what was used to create this application.